tatjanakolhapure/eu_wellbeing_stats/README.md

 ## Deployment

 The repository for the project is available on GitHub.
 But the website was deployed on Heroku.
-It is available [here](https://europe-wellbeing.herokuapp.com/).

 1. Heroku app was created on Heroku website in the section apps
 2. Python package gunicorn was installed